jdittrich/StatistikFalschGemacht/hiding.rst

 ..
 Earlier we saw the impact of :ref:`multiple comparisons <multiple-comparisons>` and :ref:`truth inflation <truth-inflation>` on study results.
 These problems arise when studies make numerous comparisons with low statistical power, giving a high rate of false positives and inflated estimates of effect sizes, and they appear everywhere in published research.

+Aber nicht jede Studie wird veröffenticht.
+Wir bekommen nur einen kleinen Teil der medizinischen Forschung zu sehen, zum Beispiel weil wenige Wissenschafler sich darum kümmern »Wir haben dieses Medikament probiert und es schien nicht zu funktionieren« zu veröffentlichen.

+..
 But not every study is published.
 We only ever see a fraction of medical research, for instance, because few scientists bother publishing "We tried this medicine and it didn't seem to work."

 Consider an example: studies of the tumor suppressor protein TP53 and its effect on head and neck cancer.
 A number of studies suggested that measurements of TP53 could be used to predict cancer mortality rates, since it serves to regulate cell growth and development and hence must function correctly to prevent cancer.
 When all 18 published studies on TP53 and cancer were analyzed together, the result was a highly statistically significant correlation: TP53 could clearly be measured to tell how likely a tumor is to kill you.